 Hi.
 My name’s Matt.

-I build game systems that create meaningful experiences — for players, teams, and the world.
+I build game systems that create meaningful experiences for players, developers, and artists.

-I’m a technical leader with a creative heart, blending programming expertise, game design, and narrative flair.
+I’m a technical leader with a creative heart, blending programming amd design expertise with critical artistry and narrative flair.

-I believe games are engines for change — and I'm here for the studios and partners who feel the same.
+I believe games are a medium for artistic expression, and I work to support those who feel the same.

 Want to collaborate? matt@matthew-r-stevens.ca

-I'm a senior game developer and founder with deep experience in programming, game design, and creative leadership.
+I'm a senior game developer and founder with experience in programming, game design, critical art, and creative leadership.

-I believe game development lives at the intersection of business and art — and that great teams need both to thrive.
+I believe game development lives at the intersection of business and art, and that great teams need to understand both to thrive.

-I've built games for celebrated indie studios and clients like the Red Cross, the United Nations, and the Canadian Government.
+I've built games with celebrated indie studios and for clients like the Red Cross, the United Nations, and the Canadian Government.

 Rebuilt a prototype into a scalable release-ready app.
+Secured mobile platform approvals and managed build release pipelines.
 Led decisions on architecture, security, UI/UX polish, and "game feel" upgrades.
 Contributed to project management and design.

 Learned to spell naughty words, then sadly added them to the prohibited word list.